Last month, I lost someone very special to me. She spent her whole life encouraging others, and following Christ. She’s that woman I want to be.

 Through the years, my grandma always excelled at making me feel special.

 She delighted in telling me some of the same stories about my childhood, over and over.
 And I always delighted, equally, in hearing them.

 “I used to hate my name,” she’d say with a smile.
-She loved this story.
+She loved this story, and so did I.